-If you’re reading this article, you’re probably worried that you’re missing the warning signs of your dog dying.
+If you’re reading this article, you’re probably worried that your dog is dying.
 You may even have literally searched for “warning signs dog dying.”
 As editor of The Dog Cancer Survival Guide, I wanted to write this, just for you.
-Here’s what I need you to know, right up front, right now:
+Here’s what I need you to know, right upfront, right now:

 - There is no expiration date for your dog.
 There is no such thing as a crystal ball we can consult to know “today’s the day.”
 No one, not your veterinarian, not your spouse, and not you, can predict with 100% accuracy “when” your dog is going to pass from this earth.

 - There are some warning signs that you can use to see the end as it nears.

 - There are some wonderful, simple things you can do for your dog RIGHT NOW that will help, no matter when the end comes.

 - This is a very, very hard time for you, and you should be very gentle and kind to yourself.

 Before we launch in, let me tell you this: I am not a veterinarian.
 I am a writer, and the editor of the best-selling book on dog cancer, The Dog Cancer Survival Guide, but I have no medical credentials of my own.
 What I am including in this article is what I know from Dr. Demian Dressler and his co-author, oncologist Dr. Susan Ettinger … but mostly from my own experience as a dog lover, just like you, who has gone through the dark nights of agony at the end of a beloved dog’s life.